dfinity/ICRC-1/README.md

   - The block structure and the interface for fetching blocks.
   - Pre-signed transactions.

-The standard defines the `supportedStandards` endpoint to accommodate these and other future extensions.
+The standard defines the `icrc1_supported_standards` endpoint to accommodate these and other future extensions.
 This endpoint returns names of all specifications (e.g., `"ICRC-42"` or `"DIP-20"`) implemented by the ledger.

 ## Metadata